Recruiting & Hiring Diverse Faculty Guidelines

 Creating a diverse, inclusive environment doesn’t happen by chance.
 To create space that includes a diverse group of people, it is necessary that we are intentional and plan for diversity.
 DHC members should examine and challenge their attitudes, beliefs and practices.

-Take the time to review your school/department in terms of representation of Aboriginal peoples, persons with disabilities, visible minorities, people who are Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, Questioning, Two-Spirit, Intersex (2SLGBTQ+), women and men.
+Take the time to review your school/department in terms of representation of Indigenous Peoples, persons with disabilities, visible minorities, people who are Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer, Questioning, Two-Spirit, Intersex (2SLGBTQ+), women and men.

 |What can you do?||Why?|